 This is one of the beaches where I’ve witnessed the most incredible sunset of my life.
 It was back when we stayed in an Airbnb in Mengwi and we discovered we had a beautiful empty beach a couple of minutes away from us.
 This might not come across when you are doing your Bali itinerary, but it is one of the best beaches to visit in Bali in 2019.

-So if you don’t know which beaches to go to in 2019, and you want to enjoy a quiet glorious sunset, these are the best Bali beaches to visit.
+And if you don’t know which beaches to go to in 2019, and you want to enjoy a quiet glorious sunset, I hope you enjoyed this post on the best Bali beaches to visit.
 Let me know if you’ve been and check out more travel itineraries and experiences here.